Speakers are subject to change. Images and biographies will be updated during the lead up to the conference. Keep checking back for more information.

 Professor Montgomery was educated at Plymouth College and qualified as a medical doctor in July 1987 from the Middlesex Hospital Medical School, University of London.
 He leads a research group in cardiovascular genetics which has published over 100 publications including original research papers in journals such as Nature, The Lancet and the New England Journal of Medicine.
 He has been awarded the title of London Leader by the London Sustainable Development Commission for his work in climate change and health under the auspices of Project Genie; he was also a founding member of the UK Climate and Health Council and one of the co-authors of the UCL-Lancet Commission" in 2009.

-Jane Grose is a Senior Research Fellow in the Faculty of Health, Education and Society at Plymouth University.
+Jane Grose is a Senior Research Fellow in the Faculty of Health, Education and Society at University of Plymouth.
 Jane is a nurse with clinical experience in psychiatry and sexual and reproductive health.
 Her current research has focused on sustainable procurement and how the potential loss of some basic raw materials will affect service delivery and patient experience.
 She has managed multiple research projects focusing on sustainability.
 Jane has over 40 years health-related experience working both nationally and internationally on issues ranging from community development (India and North Yemen), HIV/AIDS (Addenbrookes Hospital UK), sexual and reproductive health (WHO, IFRCRCS Geneva) health planning and management (MBA [Health] University of Keele) and neurological long-term conditions (Peninsula School of Medicine and Dentistry UK).

 Dr David Pencheon, Director, NHS Sustainable Development Unit